713-489-8623 HOUSTON

 Fibroids can also cause spotting or bleeding between periods.
 Or you may pass large blood clots during menstruation.

-Simple procedures such as ultrasounds can often determine the cause of your heavy bleeding, providing an accurate diagnosis and allowing you to receive a personalized treatment plan.
-Then, if fibroids are the cause of AUB, you can request an appointment with our fibroid experts.
-When you come into one of our seven Texas locations, we can review minimally-invasive treatment options such as Uterine Fibroid Embolization.
+Non-invasive imaging tests can often determine the cause of your heavy bleeding, providing an accurate diagnosis and allowing you to receive a personalized treatment plan.
+Then, if fibroids are the cause of abnormal uterine bleeding, you can Schedule an Appointment request a consultation with our fibroid experts.
+When you come into one of our seven locations in and around Houston and Dallas, we can review minimally-invasive treatment options such as Uterine Fibroid Embolization.